 Fear, panic, and crises breed many things; remember that heroism is one of them.
-Here’s everything CTOs, CISOs, COOs, CFOs, and CCOs need to know to lead their organizations through the COVID-19 crisis, beginning with an update on what we’re seeing among our own clients.
+Here’s how the most successful CTOs, CISOs, COOs, CFOs, and CCOs have been leading their organizations through the ongoing COVID-19 crisis, beginning with an update on what we’re seeing among our own clients.

-Our recommendation to the most progressive firms out there is to begin exploring Windows Virtual Desktop (WVD) as the future of secure remote computing.
-Eventually we want to move away from VPN and Citrix to WVD, but we understand it’s a complex decision-making and subsequent migration process so this will take time, and we’re helping our clients explore this avenue as our world continues to evolve.
+Our recommendation to the most progressive firms out there is to begin exploring DaaS as the future of secure remote computing.
+Eventually we want to move away from VPN and Citrix to DaaS, but we understand it’s a complex decision-making and subsequent migration process so this will take time, and we’re helping our clients explore this avenue as our world continues to evolve.

 High Level Review